MichaelJEvan/GForce_2/README.md

 Gforce_2

-Downloadable installation files are located in the files list of this repository for the following platforms:  Intel Mac, M1 Mac, & Windows
+Downloadable installation files are located in the files list of this repository for the following platforms:  Intel Mac, M1 Mac, & Windows.

 Installer file Intel Mac: GF2IntelMac.dmg

 Installer file M1 Mac: GForce_2_M1Mac.dmg

 Installer file Windows 7 thru 10, possibly Windows 11: GForce_2_Windows_Installer.exe

+NOTE: Compiling and conversion instructions below are for programmers only that wish to tinker.
+You don't need to do any of that to install.

 Created by: Michael J Evan ATP, CFII